Citizen Diplomat Excursions

-- Tour of the old town Baku, Azerbaijan, the "Iceri Shehir".
-The Icheri Shehir or "Inner City" is the heart of Baku, surrounded by ancient castle walls.
+- Tour of the old town Baku, Azerbaijan, the "Icherisheher".
+The Icherisheher or "Inner City" is the heart of Baku, surrounded by ancient castle walls.
 The old city is a Unesco World Heritage site.

 - Gobustan Rock Art Cultural Landscape, is a hill and mountain site occupying the SE end of the Greater Caucasus mountain ridge in Azerbaijan, and is home to many examples of ancient carvings, relics, mud volcanoes and gas-stones.